ddanielcruz/fft-to-rgb/README.md

-# Using FFT from audio to animate an analog RGB LED strip
+# Using audio to animate a RGB LED strip

+The idea of this project is to animate a RGB LED strip accordingly to what music we are listening to.

-In this project, we created a program that captures the audio coming from the sound card of a computer("Speakers" in the Windows Playback Devices tab), analyzes it using the [Fast Fourier Transform(FFT)](https://en.wikipedia.org/wiki/Fast_Fourier_transform) algorithm, converts data from specific frequencies previously configured by us and the amplitude of the sound in color patterns([RGB standard](https://en.wikipedia.org/wiki/RGB_color_model)) and luminous intensity, sends the converted data via USB/Wi-Fi to an [Arduino UNO](https://store.arduino.cc/usa/arduino-uno-rev3) connected in a circuit with [MOSFETs](https://en.wikipedia.org/wiki/MOSFET), which activates the LED strip, according to the sound.
+Basically, our algorithm captures the audio coming from the sound card of a computer, analyzes it using the [Fast Fourier Transform (FFT)](https://en.wikipedia.org/wiki/Fast_Fourier_transform) algorithm, converts data from specific frequencies previously configured by us and the amplitude of the sound in color patterns and luminous intensity and, finally, send the converted data via USB/Wi-Fi to an [Arduino UNO](https://store.arduino.cc/usa/arduino-uno-rev3) connected in a circuit with [MOSFETs](https://en.wikipedia.org/wiki/MOSFET).

-###### This project is at the beginning of its development.
-The code and instructions for use will be made available as soon as possible.

-## Credits
+## To Do

-Initial program based on codes developed by [Scott W Harden](https://github.com/swharden).
+- [ ] Create a simple .NET library for working with this functionality
+- [ ] Write a better little wiki explaining how it works
+- [ ] Upload some medias showing it working

 ## License

 MIT License.